RenderKit/ospray/README.md

 Note that the intensity (and color) of AO is controlled via an [ambient light](#ambient-light).
 If `aoSamples` is zero (the default) then ambient lights cause ambient illumination (without occlusion).

+Per default the background of the rendered image will be transparent black, i.e. the alpha channel holds the opacity of the rendered objects.
+This facilitates transparency-aware blending of the image with an arbitraty background image by the application.
+The parameter `bgColor` can be used to already blend with a constant background color (and alpha) during rendering.

 The SciVis renderer supports depth composition with images of other renderers, for example to incorporate help geometries of a 3D UI that